- 1 The Best VPN Services in 2022

 Many Internet users have high standards and therefore require more complex services.
 Advanced users may look for specific encryption, a kill switch, or zero bandwidth capping for P2P file sharing.

 Some beginner users will be looking for the easiest to use (and cheapest!) one out there.
-Others may be searching for the best VPN with free trials, a monthly payment plan instead of a lifetime license, or a 100% money back guarantee.
+Others may be searching for the best VPN with free trials, a monthly payment plan instead of a lifetime license, or a 100% refund.
 Some features to look for include:

 - Safety features and no DNS leaks